What is Finland in the beginning of the 21st century and how has it gotten there?

 Author: Henrik Meinander

 Publisher: Schildts & Söderströms, 2014

 Reading material: Swedish original, English translation, German translation

-Rights sold: Azerbaijan, Kitabistan; Belorussia, Mastatskaya Literatura; Bulgaria, Faber; English, Hurst; Estonia, Ilmamaa; Georgia, Merebashvilitykesson; German, Scoventa; Finland, WSOY; Greece, Asini; Latvia, Jumava; Lithuania, Aukso žuvys; Persian; Russia, Ves Mir; Sweden, Atlantis
+Rights sold: Armenia, Newmag; Azerbaijan, Kitabistan; Belorussia, Mastatskaya Literatura; Bulgaria, Faber; English, Hurst; Croatia, Knijgra; Estonia, Ilmamaa; Georgia, Merebashvilitykesson; German, Scoventa; Finland, WSOY; Finland, Siltala; Greece, Asini; Latvia, Jumava; Lithuania, Aukso žuvys; Persian; Russia, Ves Mir; Sweden, Lind & Co.

 A History of Finland paints a brisk and bold picture of Finland from integrated part of the Swedish kingdom to autonomous Grand Duchy within the Russian empire, gradually transformed and maturing into a conscious nation, independent state and skilful adapter of modern technology.